 Bench Trials: In comparison, in a bench trial there is no jury.
 Instead, a judge makes all of the rulings and decisions.
 Certain employment law cases, such as ones involving non-compete agreements and other restrictive covenants, usually have bench trials instead of jury trials.Phases of a Trial

 Although not every trial proceeds the same way, there are certain steps involved in most cases.
 Some of the key phases of a typical trial are described below.Jury Selection

 In a jury trial, one of the first steps is to select the members of the jury.
 The potential jurors are asked questions to help the judge and lawyers determine if they can be fair and impartial.
-The judge may excuse some potential jurors because they are biased and the lawyers have the right to eliminate a limited number of potential jurors for almost any reason.Pretrial Motions
+The judge may excuse some potential jurors because they are biased.
+In addition, the lawyers have the right to eliminate a limited number of potential jurors for almost any reason.Pretrial Motions

 At some point before the trial itself begins, the judge will allow the lawyers to make various motions.
-For example, the lawyers might ask the judge to prevent certain evidence from being used during the trial or to prohibit a particular fact or expert witness from testifying.Opening Statements
+For example, the lawyers might ask the judge to prevent certain evidence from being used during the trial, or to prohibit a particular fact witness or expert witness from testifying.Opening Statements

 Before the testimony begins, each lawyer has the opportunity to make an opening statement to explain his or her client’s case to the jury.
 Opening statements are intended to give the jury a preview about what each side expects to prove at the trial.
 In most employment law cases the employee’s lawyer gives his or her opening statement first.Testimony and Evidence